 Through dedicated research using an integrated interdisciplinary approach, government, industry and the community can achieve much better conservation outcomes for the management and reinstatement of threatened species and the rehabilitation and restoration of native biodiversity generally.

 Please contact Dr Shane Turner with enquiries relating to Species Recovery.

-The Industrial Transformation Training Centre for Mining Restoration (ARC ITTCfMR) is a 5-year project to train the next generation of restoration research professionals.
+The Industrial Transformation Training Centre for Mine Site Restoration (CMSR) project aims to foster restoration research opportunities.

-Translocation of the threatened banded ironstone species Tetratheca paynterae ssp. payntera ms.
+Integrated conservation and translocation of the threatened banded ironstone species Tetratheca erubescens (Elaeocarpaceae).

 Integrated conservation of the threatened banded ironstone species Ricinocarpos brevis (Euphorbiaceae).

 Integrated conservation of the threatened species Androcalva perlaria (syn.
 Commersonia sp.
 Mt Groper).

 Translocation of the Critically Endangered Corrigin Grevillea, Grevillea scapigera.

 Propagation and translocation of Eremophila resinosa (Declared Rare Flora) for Evolution Mining.